ArmaanPahwa/Spotify_Artist/README.md

 Mobile app creation for searching and view Spotify Artists using Flutter.
 Created by Armaan Pahwa.
 This project has only been run and test on Andriod, as it was developed on a Windows OS.
 Installing Swift/Xcode on a copy of this repo _SHOULD_ allow for seamless iOS compatability, but it is currently untested.

 ## Features
 - Spotify Artist Searching
 - Modern Search Menu
 - Relevant Artist information page
-- Aritst Image onClick backdrop change
+- Aritst Image onClick backdrop change: Click Artist Image to change the backdrop

 ## Current Functionality
 - Home page